Crisis in health and social care takes heavy toll on unpaid carers, says charity

 “Quite simply, action is needed, and it is needed now.”

-Scottish Labour health spokesperson Jackie Baillie commented: “This landmark report lays bare the shocking state of the care sector in SNP Scotland.
+Scottish Labour health spokeswoman Dame Jackie Baillie said: “This landmark report lays bare the shocking state of the care sector in SNP Scotland.

 “The findings are utterly harrowing – too many unpaid carers feel unsupported and are at their wits’ end, resulting in serious physical and mental health consequences, whilst staff feel undervalued and unprotected.